Classic School Cake

 Why You’ll Love This Recipe!

-- Adding sour cream to the cake batter makes it extra moist & flavourful.
+Adding sour cream to the cake batter makes it extra moist & flavourful. - Easy To Make

 - Sprinkles – Any brand of rainbow sprinkles will work.
 The ones that I use come from Get Baked supplies.

 - Butter – Make sure to use unsalted butter, to avoid making the cake batter too salty.
-Or if you’re using salted butter, use a quarter teaspoon of table salt instead of three quarters.
+Or if you’re using salted butter, use ¼ teaspoon of table salt instead of ¾.

 - Sugar – You’ll need 2 types of sugar for this recipe.
 Caster sugar for the cake batter & icing sugar for the icing.

 - Eggs – We’re using large eggs for the cake batter.
-Each egg should weigh around 50 grams out of the shell.
-I’d recommend weighing the eggs into a jug as you crack them.
+For the best results, weigh the eggs as you crack them into a jug.

-- Raising Agents – We’re using both baking powder & bicarbonate of soda.
+- Raising Agents – We’re using both baking powder & bicarbonate of soda for the best rise & texture.

 - Sour Cream – Adding sour cream to our cake batter adds extra fat, making the sponge moist & more flavourful.
-Make sure to use full fat sour cream.
+Use full fat sour cream for the best flavour & texture.

 - Vanilla – Using a good vanilla extract makes all the difference when making cakes!

 - Milk – The icing for our school cake is made with milk & icing sugar.
-Water would work as well but I find that milk tastes better & gives a better finish.
+Water would work as well but I find that milk gives a smoother, creamier texture and flavour.

 How To Make Classic School Cake